bpananalytics/bpananalytics/README.md

 ### Projects

+The following are ordered by date and include a mix of personal and professional projects.

 ---
 ### [Analysis on Reviews for 'Wicked' film](https://github.com/bpananalytics/bpananalytics/tree/main/Wicked%20Movie%20Review%20Analysis)
 Explored video reviews of the 'Wicked' film to understand audience reception.
 Used text analysis tools like n-grams and topic modeling to identify key themes and sentiments.
 Findings helped uncover trends in positive and negative feedback and reviewer biases.